 Letting him start to play out unsupervised was a big step but one we really believed he was ready for.
 He loves the independence it gives him and it’s also allowed him to make friends with people he wouldn’t have otherwise crossed paths with.

 One of the other things we’re keen for our children to do is walk to school without us.
 We’re lucky that the school is a five minute walk away with only one road to cross.
 Girl Child is a bit young yet but Boy Child has walked home on his own some days since the start of year 5.
 He hasn’t walked to school alone yet purely because I have to walk his sister at the same time.

-While you may have walked to school from a very young age, children these days are often walked or driven to school until they are well into their teens.
+If you grew up in the UK, you may have walked to school from a very young age, children these days are often walked or driven to school until they are well into their teens.
 This may leave you questioning what age your child can walk to school by themselves.
-This is tricky because the law doesn’t specify an age when […]
+This is tricky because UK […]